-For me, this wasn't the kind of book that I wanted to sit down and read it all at once.
-Instead, it's been something I've enjoyed flipping through when I have a bit of time, stopping to read the parts that I find entertaining or intriguing at that moment.
+For me, this wasn't the kind of book that I wanted to sit down and read all at once.
+Instead, it's been something I've enjoyed flipping through when I have a bit of time, stopping to read the parts that I find entertaining or interesting at that moment.
 The format the authors use is easy to read and easy to follow—each question is followed by a statistical chart showing results for that particular question followed by quotes from the respondents and brief comments by the authors.

 Writing for the Huffington Post, Brya and Alvarez share some of their results in a piece titled, What Men Really Want—and Don't: Six Myths Debunked.
 Here's a quick peak at what they have to say: